“You want to perform a miracle? Forgive yourself.” Rune Lazuli

 I have to get organized in this new kitchen.
 It’s taking more time than I had planned to get it stocked and outfitted.
 I am shuttling food processors, mixers and utensils back and forth between two kitchens.
 I am not complaining!
 I love this space and I love being all alone with no one to disturb me.
-No loving husband, no grumpy teenage stepchildren, no needy thirteen year old pug.
-Just me and my thoughts.
-Can I just say this feels like heaven?
+No loving husband, no grumpy teenage stepchildren, no needy thirteen year old pug, just me and my thoughts.
+Can I just say how desperately needed this space is for me?

 Ingredients: 3 leeks white and pale parts finely sliced, 2 garlic cloves, 1/2 teaspoon of sugar, 2 tablespoons of olive oil, 1 tablespoon of unsalted butter, 3/4 cup chicken stock, 1 bay leaf, sea salt and freshly ground pepper, 7 ounces of feta crumbled, 2 tablespoons of fresh oregano (don’t substitute dry if you don’t have to, the fresh gives such a lovely floral note), 8 sheets of filo thawed, melted butter for brushing and seeds such as poppy, hemp or black sesame.